Join the team. Are you interested in contributing to JerseyBites? Here’s how

 Karen Jaffe is a health and weight loss coach, having lost 25 pounds in 1985 by revamping her comfort-food lifestyle and adding in regular physical activity.
 After a 20-year stint at Weight Watchers, where she created her own online forum as a way to share healthy recipes with her members, Karen set out on her own as a Take Shape for Life Coach, guiding and supporting clients on the Medifast weight loss program.
 As a result of her diagnosis of gluten sensitivity in 2009, Karen continues to seek out healthy and satisfying ways to eliminate gluten from her diet.
 You can usually find her in the kitchen on Sunday mornings, planning and preparing healthy, but simple gluten-free meals for the week.
 Karen has a passion for proving that a healthy weight is possible for everyone regardless of their lifestyle or cooking ability.
 She lives in Long Branch with her husband Glenn.
 She can be reached at email@example.com.

-Peter Culos is the editor of “Beer Bites,” a new monthly feature about breweries, bars and good beer in the garden state.
+Peter Culos is the editor of “Beer Bites,” Jersey Bites’ coverage of breweries, bars and good beer in the Garden State.
 A graphic designer by day, and a lifelong New Jersey resident, Peter was first introduced to the novel idea that beer could actually have flavor during several visits to the UK.
 He’s been riding the craft beer bus ever since.
 It has been called the ultimate social lubricant and Peter’s philosophy on beer is, “I’d rather split my last good beer with a friend than drink the whole thing by myself.”
 Besides beer he also likes history, dogs, Jeeps and painting.
 In the past, he has written a History and Art blog for the Weider History Group and occasionally contributes to his own blog, history-geek.com.
 Life is short.
 Drink good beer.